jsenv/importmap-node-module/readme.md

 # Presentation

-Generate [import map](https://github.com/WICG/import-maps) to make code dependent of node module resolution executable in a browser.
+Generates an [import map](https://github.com/WICG/import-maps) with mappings corresponding to [node esm resolution algorithm](https://nodejs.org/docs/latest-v16.x/api/esm.html#esm_resolution_algorithm).
+This importmap can be used to make code dependent on node module resolution executable in a browser.

-_Example of code relying on node module resolution:_
+_Example of code relying on node module resolution_

 ```js
 import lodash from "lodash"
 ```

-The code above is expecting Node.js to "magically" find file corresponding to `"lodash"`.
-This magic is the [node esm resolution algorithm](https://nodejs.org/docs/latest-v16.x/api/esm.html#esm_resolution_algorithm).
-Other runtimes than Node.js, a browser like Chrome for instance, don't have this algorithm.
-Executing that code in a browser fetches `http://example.com/lodash` and likely results in _404 File Not Found_ from server.

 # Usage